ryrob30/mobile-services.en/help/ios/messaging-main/push-messaging/c-set-up-rich-push-notif-ios.md

 uuid: 0dbda409-cf49-4eb8-90ee-baf27911dc07
 ---

-# Receive Rich Push Notifications{#receive-rich-push-notifications}
+# Receive Rich Push Notifications {#receive-rich-push-notifications}

 You can attach image files to your Apple notifications.
 Adding visual components can significantly increase your users' engagement with push notifications.